 Meretrio played in important European and Brazilian Jazz festivals such as Bayerisches Jazz Weekend, Fête de la Musique, Jazz´n More, Mikulassky Jazz Festival, SESC Sao Paulo, Jazz Na Fábrica, and in the famous concert halls Porgy & Bess in Vienna and Sendesaal in Bremen.

 In 2014 moved from Brazil to Austria and invited six horn players to record the album Mereneu Project as a nonet, which won the “Downbeat Student Award” for Best 2014 Jazz Group.
-In 2015 Meretrio released a new ambitious album called “Tourists” with Big Band instrumentation, which won prizes from the “Downbeat” magazine and a composition prize at the Graz Jazz Composition Contest.
+In 2015 Meretrio released the ambitious album “Tourists” with Big Band instrumentation, which won prizes from the “Downbeat” magazine and a composition prize at the Graz Jazz Composition Contest.

-In 2017 Meretrio releases the new album Óbvio featuring the saxophonist Heinrich Von Kalnein (Jazz Big Band Graz) in two tracks.
+In 2017 Meretrio released the album Óbvio featuring the saxophonist Heinrich Von Kalnein (Jazz Big Band Graz) in two tracks.